Advestis/.github/profile/README.md

 * [AdRubix](https://github.com/Advestis/adrubix) : RubixHeatmap class for plotting complex, highly customizable heatmaps with metadata as HTML and PNG
 * [AdParallelEngine](https://github.com/Advestis/adparallelengine) : A package wrapped around Dask, mpi4py and basic Python's multiprocessing libraries providing an easy way to make parallel maps

-### Best Coding Practices

-* [complex](https://github.com/Advestis/complex) : Simple package illustrating good code practices by implementing the notion of complex number.
-Also used as a template for creating a public Python package.
-* [AdTypingDecorators](https://github.com/Advestis/adtypingdecorators) : Python decorators allowing to check and/or enforce types in functions' arguments based on typing hints
-* [mail_watcher_example](https://github.com/Advestis/mail_watcher_example) : An example of mail watcher cronjob for Kubernetes

 ### Numerical Analysis

 * [AdAdjust](https://github.com/Advestis/adadjust) : Package allowing to fit any mathematical function to (for now 1D only) data